takeiteasy/graphics/README.md

 - Save surfaces to BMP file
 - Text rendering (adapted from [dhepper/font8x8](https://github.com/dhepper/font8x8))
 - Optional OpenGL & Metal backends (Just for rendering to screen)
+- Optional extras (BDF rendering, stb_image to surface)

 See below screenshots for TODO list and the examples folder for some idea of how to use.
 Still a WIP, API subject to change a lot.

+### Building

+No external libraries are used unless you want to use the alternate backends (enable them by defining GRAPHICS_ENABLE_(OPENGL/METAL)).

+On OSX you'll have to link Cocoa framework and include the ```-x objective-c -fno-objc-arc``` flags.

+On Linux use the ```-lX11 -lm``` flags, and if you're using the OpenGL backend include ```-ld```.

+I've never even bothered trying to build stuff on Windows outside of Visual Studio, so I can't help you there, but I don't think it matters.

+One note for using this on Linux is that when rendering to the framebuffer, X11 can't automatically strech stuff like ```StretchDIBits``` and ```CGContextDrawImage``` can - so resizing the window is disabled (until I can find a solution) unless you're using the OpenGL backend.

 ### Screenshots